Hydrocephalus Treatment in Hyderabad | Dr Vishakha

 Spina bifida, a condition where the neural tube isn’t fully closed during fetal development, can be linked to hydrocephalus, a complex disorder with various causes.
 Prompt diagnosis and appropriate treatment are crucial for managing hydrocephalus, which requires ongoing medical attention and an understanding of its reasons.

-- Craniosynostosis (abnormal head shape due to untimely cranial sutures fusion) surgeries: Helmet therapy is a technique that is used in both endoscopic and open surgery.
+2. Craniosynostosis (abnormal head shape due to untimely cranial sutures fusion) : Treatment – Helmet therapy , endoscopic and open surgery.

-- Spinal dysraphisms(Spina Bifida)- (spinal abnormalities present by birth) – surgical repair
+3. Spinal dysraphisms(Spina Bifida)- (spinal abnormalities present since birth) – surgical repair

-- Vascular conditions and stroke surgeries: revascularization surgeries for moya moya disease.
+5. Vascular conditions and stroke surgeries: revascularization surgeries for moya moya disease, emergency surgery for stroke

-Dr Vishaka specializes in craniosynostosis surgery, which is only done in a few centres in India.
-Dr Vishaka Patil, M.B.B.S, DNB (AIIMS) New Delhi, M.Ch (IPGMER SSKM) became a Member of “The Royal College of Surgeons, Edinburgh” (U.K.) a highly successful and best pediatric neurosurgeon in Hyderabad, Telangana with 13 years of experience, is among the topmost pediatric neurosurgeons in the Rainbow group of hospitals at Hyder Nagar and Banjara Hills.
+Dr Vishakha Karpe M.B.B.S, DNB (AIIMS) New Delhi, M.Ch (IPGMER SSKM) Member of “The Royal College of Surgeons, Edinburgh” (U.K.) is a highly competent and one of the best pediatric neurosurgeons in Hyderabad, Telangana with 13 years of experience, is among the topmost pediatric neurosurgeons in the Rainbow group of hospitals at Hyder Nagar and Banjara Hills.